LemmySmackett/LemmySmackettCom/content/stories/general/the_wolf_king.md

 "One day, I will teach you how to be a great Wolf, as your father once was.
 Today, however, I will teach you how to be a Deer Mouse, and that way, you will survive—for no matter who rules, my Lord, the mice have always survived!"

-The pup yapped and, with a carefree trot, happily followed the strange rodent down the mountain.
+The pup yapped and, with a carefree trot, happily followed the strange rodent down the mountain. Ω